Listen to This Article:

 Even if you don’t choose to attend baking school, many employers across all industries often like to see applicants who have at least finished high school or received an equivalent credential like their GED.
 It can show that you can follow through with assigned work and display a minimum level of responsibility.

 Baking is a scientific art, combining chemistry with design to create something both delicious and beautiful.
-Baking school teaches students not only how to bake a loaf of bread, but why flour, salt, water, and yeast turn into bread when heat is applied.
+Baking school teaches students not only how to bake things like a loaf of bread, but why flour, salt, water, and yeast turn into bread when heat is applied.

 The Difference Between a Baker and a Pastry Chef